simensen/fig-leaf/transform-logical-paths.md

 Given a fully qualified logical path, a logical path prefix, and a logical separator, implementations:

-- MUST replace the logical path prefix with a file system base path associated with that logical path prefix,
+- MUST replace the logical path prefix with a file system path prefix associated with that logical path prefix,

 - MUST replace logical path separators in the logical path suffix with